jm-rcc/hpc-docs/software/p11-kit.md

 # p11-kit
 ## Installed versions
  - p11-kit/.0.24.1-gcccore-11.3.0  (version), (toolchain)
-### Description
-Provides a way to load and enumerate PKCS#11 modules.
+>Provides a way to load and enumerate PKCS#11 modules.
  Provides a standard configuration setup for installing PKCS#11 modules in such a way that they're discoverable.
  Also solves problems with coordinating the use of PKCS#11